yunpeng1234/tp/docs/UserGuide2101.md

 --------------------------------------------------------------------------------------------------------------------

 ## Specification of Fields

+This section is to check for the validity of fields.
+If fields do not match the specifications closely, there is a chance that your command will not be valid.

 `Name` : The applicant's name.
 Should only include alphanumeric characters and spaces only.
 Should not be blank.